Two point functions and quantum fields in the anti-de Sitter universe: Waves and two-point functions in Poincar e coordinates: general case

 As emphasized previously, unlike the two-dimensional case, it is essential to integrate over both disconnected cycles.
-The following expression is the one that requires evaluation.
+The following expression is the one that requires evaluation:

-where the first line is the integral over ${\gamma^+_P(x_1)}$ and the second two lines are the integral over ${\gamma^-_P(x_1)}$.
-The challenging task of evaluating the three integrals above will be rewarded by an exceptionally simple final result.
-Additionally, the calculation will yield new integral formulae involving Bessel functions.
+Here, the first line corresponds to the integral over $\gamma_P^+(x_1)$, while the second and third lines correspond to the integral over $\gamma_P^-(x_1)$.
+The challenging task of evaluating these three integrals will be rewarded by an exceptionally simple final result.
+Moreover, the calculation will yield new integral formulae involving Bessel functions.

-5 pt Let us start with the integral over ${\gamma^+_P(x_1)}$; in this case the relevant Fourier transform of the waves is as follows:
+5 pt Let us start with the integral over $\gamma_P^+(x_1)$.
+In this case, the relevant Fourier transform of the waves is given by

-where $\y=\x-\eta$ (and we left the dependence on $u$ of the lhs implicit).
-Let us chose $\k= (\k^0,\vec 0)$ and perform the radial integration first:
+where $\y = \x - \eta$, and we leave the dependence on $u$ of the left-hand side implicit.